Facing wave of closures, oil refiners turn to biofuels

 LONDON/NEW YORK (Reuters) - European and U.S. oil refineries face a wave of closures due to plateauing fuel demand, tightening environmental rules and overseas competition, prompting some owners to opt for an easier alternative - converting plants to produce biofuels.

-The shock of the coronavirus epidemic crushed global oil demand and as some producers, including BP BP.L, say it might never recover to pre-crisis levels, the need to close refineries has accelerated.
+The shock of the coronavirus epidemic crushed global oil demand and as some producers, including BP, say it might never recover to pre-crisis levels, the need to close refineries has accelerated.

 The International Energy Agency (IEA) said in a recent report that by 2030 around 14% of current refining capacity in advanced economies “faces the risk of lower utilisation or closure.”